adrelanos/aeternity-wiki/Research-and-Theory.md

 c)  verify API data from legacy systems or other blockchains

-Meaning any data outside the blockchain can be translated into a deterministic value that can be used in æternity smart contracts, making real-world data easy accessible and actionable.
+Meaning any data outside the blockchain can be translated into a deterministic value that can be used in æternity smart contracts, making real-world data easily accessible and actionable.

+And what is even better in æternity is that this source of information would come from inside the Blockchain, and not from an outside entity built on top of it.
+This makes the source of information more reliable, more decentralized and not relying on  a 3rd Party company or entity (Like Augur and Gnosis).

 ##### Prediction Market - High Level Concept
 ![aeternity prediction market](http://i66.tinypic.com/2emjrzm.jpg)